 - Leave when local government officials issue a mandatory evacuation order for your area. - Evacuate to a family or friend's home or hotel outside the evacuation area.
 Shelters provide for basic needs only and are a choice of last resort. - Tell someone outside the storm area where you are going. - Take your hurricane kit & important papers with you.

 Broward County Emergency Management

-For more information, scan or go to the website below.
+For more information, click or scan the QR code to go to the broward.org hurricane site.